ibara/lillian.link/_lilypad_source/blog/development/2016-12-08_busy-building-shogi-sappho.md

 I've been keeping busy working on a Spatial Partition system in Sappho, my 2D game engine.
 Also, I've been talking about/making plans for implementing web-based Shogi.

+Also, I've been trying to read through "Haskell Programming: From First Principles" by Christopher Allen and Julie Moronuki, "pure functional programming without fear or frustration."
+I'm going through the lambda calculus parts.

 ## Sappho: Spatial Partitions

 I'm going to explain how I've implemented Spatial Partitions in Sappho (in an experimental